avatar_48x48

 Logo Design Requirements

 A brand’s identity is a combination of visual, auditory, and other sensory components that create recognition, aid in memory encoding and decoding, represent the brand promise, provide differentiation, create communications synergy, and are proprietary.
 The logo is one key component.
-Here is what we look for when we evaluate logo design:
+Here is what The Blake Project looks for when we evaluate logo design:

 • Including recognition at maximum distances (can be tested for)